korbinbrower/Cybersecurity-Bootcamp-Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because ansible lets you put multiple commands into several servers from a single playbook.
+No configuration was performed manually, which is advantageous because ansible lets you put multiple commands into several machines from a single playbook thus cutting down on deployment time and error over any size network.

 The playbook implements the following tasks:
 - install docker.io